safwankdb/homepage/_posts/2021-12-10-binary-lifting.md

 }
 ```

-To answer each query, we just break $k$ into its binary paritions.
+To answer each query, we just break $$k$$ into its binary paritions.

 ```c++
 int main() {